-Artem Nurlat, Producer
+Artem Nurlat, Director

 In Soviet Russia, biography writes you!
 Fortunately, Artem Nurlat is not from Soviet Russia.
 He missed out on being born during Boris’ reign by a paltry three years.
 (Why couldn’t his parents have "met" sooner?)
 Instead of being part of the last Soviet generation, he ended up being born in Tashkent, Uzbekistan.
 Yeah, the place Borat made fun of.
 His parents obtained a visa to immigrate to the United States, and Artem allowed them to take him along.
 For thirteen years he lived in Massachusetts, and on the thirteenth day of the thirteenth month of the year he received his acceptance letter to the University of Pennsylvania.
 He currently resides somewhere in Philadelphia, and aspires to become a mad scientist.